Data-Efficient Generative Modeling of Non-Gaussian Global Climate Fields via Scalable Composite Transformations: Reproducing internal climate variability

-\paragraph{Inducing locations and runtime.} Panels c) and d) of \autoref{fig:logscores} compare predictive log scores from \texttt{SCT-Skew-t} when using different numbers of inducing locations $M$ for the Americas data (c) and the whole global grid (d).
+Panels c) and d) of Figure~\ref{fig:logscores} compare predictive log scores from \texttt{SCT-Skew-t} when using different numbers of inducing locations $M$ for the Americas data (c) and the whole global grid (d).
 In both cases, there is no indication of performance improvements to be gained from using more inducing locations; in fact, performance appears to worsen slightly when $M>64$ for the Americas and $M>256$ for the global grid.
+This sensitivity analysis also informs the interpretation of the spatial marginal diagnostics in the Appendix: increasing the rank of the inducing-point approximation is not supported by the log-score results as a general remedy for remaining spatially structured marginal discrepancies.
 This is likely a result of the division of labor between the marginal and the dependence model parts: the marginal models, where the inducing locations are relevant, can benefit from the regularizing effect of a high degree of spatial smoothness, as implied by low numbers of inducing points, because the dependence model is well-equipped to capture fine-scale local dependencies in the data.
 As larger $M$ also substantially increases the computational cost, we use $M=256$ when analyzing the global data.
-Then, one optimization step takes about 0.7 (0.36) seconds $\Ntrain=80$ ($\Ntrain=10$), which is insignificant compared to the time cost of about 6 (0.6) seconds per iteration for the dependence model $\calT$ at $\Ntrain=80$ ($\Ntrain=10$).
+Then, one optimization step takes about 0.7 (0.36) seconds for $\Ntrain=80$ ($\Ntrain=10$), which is insignificant compared to the time cost of about 6 (0.6) seconds per iteration for the dependence model $\calT$ at $\Ntrain=80$ ($\Ntrain=10$).
 The timing results were obtained on a 14 inch 2021 M1 MacBook Pro using the \texttt{SCT-Gauss} configuration including $\calH$ for the marginal model as described above.
-Remarkably, our full emulator can be trained in minutes on this standard laptop, a negligible carbon footprint compared to the thousands of core-hours required for the original climate simulations.
+Remarkably, our full model can be trained in minutes on this standard laptop, giving it a small computational footprint relative to the thousands of core-hours required for the original climate simulations.